Last updated on August 29th, 2021 at 01:15 pm

 I have been a soccer mom for 12 years.
 Each season consists of 16 roughly one hour games per child.
 On average my children play half of each game, so they are active for around 8 hours a season.

 I am a long distance runner so I know the importance of good quality shoes.
 I also know the average pair of shoes is built to last 400 to 500 miles of use.
-Which means the chances of the $2 pair of soccer shoes I buy at a yard sale being past their useful mileage is minimal.
+This means the chances of the $2 pair of soccer shoes I buy at a yard sale being past their useful mileage is minimal.

 I keep a large bin in our attic full of yard sale soccer shoes, and a running list of what sizes we still need in my yard sale purse.